UKHomeOffice/application-container-platform/docs/how-to-docs/downscaling.md

 ## Downscaling Services Out Of Hours

-In an effort to reduce costs on running the platform, we've enabled to capability to scale down specific resources Out Of Hours (OOH) for Non-Production environments.
+In an effort to reduce costs on running the platform, we've enabled to capability to scale down specific resources Out Of Hours (OOH) for Non-Production and Production environments.

 #### AWS RDS (Relational Database Service)

-Non-Production RDS resources can be transitioned to a stopped state OOH to save on resource utilisation costs.
+RDS resources can be transitioned to a stopped state OOH to save on resource utilisation costs.
 This is currently managed with the use of tags on the RDS instance defining a cronjob schedule to stop and start the instance.

 To set a schedule for your RDS instances, please use the related Platform Hub support request template titled **["Shutdown RDS Instance(s) Out Of Hours"](https://hub.acp.homeoffice.gov.uk/help/support/requests/new/rds-scheduling)**.